erroronline1/caro/readme.md

 > O.Auth_16 If the login credentials are changed, the user SHOULD be informed of the change via the last valid contact details stored.
 In this way, the user SHOULD be offered the option of blocking the reported change and setting new login credentials after authentication.

-* Login credentials are created and changed by authorized administrative users only.
+* Login credentials are created and changed by authorized administrative users or the user themself only.
 This also enables to lock any user out if necessary.

 > O.Auth_17 The user MUST be made aware of the residual risk associated with the storage of login credentials in the web browser or another external application for a more comfortable login process in the terms of use of the web application.